 The Drivers of The Fugitive

-This same test can be run with Kimball and friends to assess when the story really begins.
+This same test can works with Kimball and friends.
 If Kimball had not decided to reveal his discovery of RUD90, is it likely that his wife would have been killed?
 No way, no how.
 A clear indication of a decision creating an inequity.

 But as with Lambs, it becomes important to check the findings against other driving events and see if they are decisions as well.

 Take for instance the train wreck.
 Everyone can agree that this sequence turns the story into Act 2.
 First Act: innocent man sentenced to death, Second Act: convicted fugitive on the loose.
-But is it the train wreck that forces further decisions to be made, or was there some decision that brought about that spectacular crash in the first place?
+But is it the train wreck that forces further decisions, or was there some decision that brought about that spectacular crash?

 Developing a Story's Problems